-Hastings was named in 1873 by pastoral runholder and entrepreneur, Thomas Tanner, who had already settled in Central Hawke’s Bay a few years earlier.
+Hastings was named in 1873 by pastoral run-holder and entrepreneur, Thomas Tanner, who had settled in Central Hawke’s Bay a few years earlier.

-Recognising the agricultural potential, Tanner saw a future in the Heretaunga Plains that a number of others before him didn’t.
+Recognising the agricultural potential, Tanner saw a future for the Heretaunga Plains that a number of others before him had not.
 He and a group of other farming names, who collectively became known as the Twelve Apostles, illegally leased land from local Maori in 1864 before being granted an official lease in 1867.

 By 1870, Tanner and his partners had purchased the entire Heretaunga Plains block.

 With the Hastings area being right in the thick of the ensuing agricultural frenzy, the foundations were laid for its future as a service town to a growing agricultural economy.

 Over the years following the founding of Hastings, key infrastructure was developed, including a railway, stockyards, show grounds, racecourse, and the first freezing works at Tomoana in 1884.

 With all this development came visitors and new business opportunities and slowly the town that was to become the agricultural hub of Hawke’s Bay, began to take shape.

 The district takes in a large and diverse area that includes Cape Kidnappers, Te Mata Peak, Tuki Tuki River, two of Hawke’s Bay’s most popular and beautiful beaches, and the lion’s share of the region’s vineyards and wineries.

 The Hawke’s Bay Cycle Trails are an expanding and well-used way to explore the district by locals and visitors alike, and have fast become a reason in themselves to visit.